 You know the drill… You’re in the city, hunting for a parking spot to no avail.
 Gee, wouldn’t life be easier if there was just an app for that?
 (Did I just quote Apple there?)
 Thanks to Google, now there is!

 Open Spot is a new application straight out of Google Labs, that allows people to notify the application as they are leaving a spot.
-Their location is registered using GPS, and uploaded to the map on the application, so that other people know where there is a free spot.
 Read More